samjbaker/Group-Web-Project/report/Evaluation.md

 ## 6.4) User Acceptance Testing

-We also set out to evaluate our product by seeking user opinions on the functionality, navigability and overall experience of using our prototype.
+We also set out to evaluate our product by seeking user opinions on the functionality, navigability, and overall experience of using our prototype.
 This was done by asking users to fill in a survey following a few minutes of use of the prototype.
 The relevant success criteria we were testing were that the site was:

 > **Relevant: Our product will be something our users want to use.** The creation of a working prototype of our webpage that is a product of our user feedback, exploration into our users’ experiences, and secondary research into social media.